 She has garnered numerous accolades, in both performance and academia, starting with her first competitive win at age 8.
 She was named a U.S. Presidential Scholar of the Arts through the United States Department of Education under President Obama.
 She is the first prize winner of the Schlern International Music Festival/Competition in Italy, the Wells/Steinway Concerto Competition, and the Music Teachers National Association at state and regional levels.
 She received a Silver Award at NFAA YoungArts and received The Pearla Despot Award at the 2013 Wideman International Piano Competition.
 She is a past recipient of the Gary J. Amsterdam Scholarship, Dorothy Rogers Smith Scholarship, and Joseph Fidelman Scholarship.

-Leann is an Adjunct Faculty member at The Juilliard School, having taught for over five years in every area of the Keyboard Studies Department, Leann is currently on faculty at Regis Jesuit High School where she is currently the Director of Boys Choirs, Director of Orchestra, Director of Advanced Piano, and Co-Director of Musical Theater.
+Formerly an Adjunct Faculty member at The Juilliard School, having taught for over five years in every area of the Keyboard Studies Department, Leann is currently on faculty at Regis Jesuit High School where she is currently the Director of Boys Choirs, Director of Orchestra, Director of Advanced Piano, and Co-Director of Musical Theater.
 She also teaches piano, guitar, and vocal coaching.
-She received her BM and MM from The Juilliard School and will receive her DMA from The Graduate Center CUNY in Spring 2018.
+She received her BM and MM from The Juilliard School and her DMA from The Graduate Center CUNY.

 In addition to concertizing, guest lecturing, and teaching, Leann uses her performances to fundraise for cancer victims as part of her charity project, The Broken Wing Charity, which she began in January 2020.
 She also currently serves as the Colorado State Music Teachers Association Chair of MTNA Performance Competitions.

 Leann lives in Colorado with her incredible husband and two rescue beagles, Rio and Remi.